Gordan-Rankin-Cohen operators on the spaces of weighted densities in superdimension $1\vert 1$: Discussion: on the two problems

 \section{Discussion: on the two problems \eqref{2prob}}

 \textbf{Solution to problem A}.
-The classical GRC-brackets appear in number theory, representation theory, in functional analysis, and in theoretical physics; for useful references, see \cite{Z, Z1, Z2, Gi, GTh, KP2, RTY, BSCK, BSCK1, Do} and especially \cite{KP1} containing the most complete results on bilinear differential invariant operators between the spaces of sections of homogeneous bundles over the six possible types of symmetric spaces.
+The classical GRC \textit{brackets} appear in number theory, representation theory, in functional analysis, and in theoretical physics; for useful references, see \cite{Z, Z1, Z2, Gi, GTh, KP2, RTY, BSCK, BSCK1, Do} and especially \cite{KP1} containing the most complete results on bilinear differential invariant operators between the spaces of sections of homogeneous bundles over the six possible types of symmetric spaces.

 \textbf{Solution to problem B}.
-To solve problem B one needs only simple linear algebra, as in this article, whereas solution of problem A requires more complicated technique, see \cite{Gi, CMZ, Z2}.
+To classify GRC \textit{operators} one needs only simple linear algebra, as in this article, whereas to classify GRC \textit{brackets} requires a~more complicated technique, see \cite{Gi, CMZ, Z2}.

-\ssec{Further open problems and conjectures} 1) In the case of 1-dimensional varieties over the ground field of characteristic $p>0$, all bilinear invariant operators between spaces of weighted densities are classified, see \cite{BL}, thus providing with examples of GRC-operators as well.
-To list all GRC-operators invariant under the maximal subalgebra $\fsl(2)$ in the Lie algebra of vector fields seems to be a~ feasible open problem; however, unlike the open problems listed in \cite{BL}, no interpretation of this problem is known at the moment.
+\ssec{Further open problems and conjectures} 1) In the case of 1-dimensional varieties over the ground field of characteristic $p>0$, all bilinear invariant operators between spaces of weighted densities are classified, see \cite{BL}, thus providing with examples of GRC operators as well.
+To list all GRC operators invariant under the subalgebra $\fsl(2)$ in the Lie algebra of vector fields seems to be a~ feasible open problem; however, unlike the open problems listed in \cite{BL}, no interpretation of this problem is known at the moment.

-2) In an unfinished draft of the description of GRC-operators between spaces of weighted densities on $(1|N)$-dimensional superstrings with a~ contact structure (by Bouarroudj et al.) many interesting new $\fk(1|N)$-invariant oprators, hence GRC-operators, are found.
+2) In an unfinished draft of the description of GRC operators between spaces of weighted densities on $(1|N)$-dimensional superstrings with a~ contact structure (by Bouarroudj et al.) many interesting new $\fk(1|N)$-invariant operators, hence GRC operators, are found.
 In particular, several incomplete for $N=2$ results of \cite{BLO} dealing with problem B are completed: (i)~ for $N=2$, the weight is a~\textit{pair} of numbers, (ii)~ a~contact structure with odd time is possible --- both cases were never previously considered.
+We hope Bouarroudj will finish this draft.